ajpawlicki/tgc-workshop/README.md

 It's also recommended to have an easy way to send HTTP requests.
 This workshop assumes [HTTPie](https://httpie.org) throughout the examples, but something like [Postman](https://www.getpostman.com/) will work just as well.

+_NOTE: HTTPie syntax allows for localhost shorthand: `http :3000` is equivalent to `http http://localhost:3000`.
+This workshop uses that shorthand syntax frequently!_

 ### Organization

 This repo comes with some boilerplate code that comprises an un-containerized app.
 Each component is a small HTTP server written in Javascript.
 Feel free to translate this code into a language you are more familiar with, but note that you will only need to make very minimal changes to this code throughout the workshop.

-Try to complete each step on your own.
-There are git branches that you can check out to view the solution of every stage, in case you want to double check your work or if you get stuck.
+Try to complete each step on your own, in order.
+There are git branches that you can check out to view solutions, in case you want to double check your work or if you get stuck.

 ### Workshop